 1. Caching plugin

-A caching plugin will help your site load faster since your server won’t be serving your website files everytime someone lands on your site.
-Your plugin will help minimize your server’s workload.
+A caching plugin will help your site load faster since your server won’t be serving your website files every time someone lands on your site.
+Your plugin will therefore minimise your server’s workload.

 Some of the top lazy load plugins are:

 - Autoptimize (https://wordpress.org/plugins/autoptimize)